COVID19 and the UK Transport Sector –

 Secondly, a core concern for employers is the possible impact of major staff absences.
 This may be as a result of those choosing to self-isolate and those taken ill.
 Likewise, the impact of schools closing will have huge impact on thousands of working families across the country.

-Here at FLEETSense we’ve set out strict protocols for operating onsite with our clients, their staff, drivers, technicians, etc. You can read how we’ve done this here.
+Here at FLEETSense we’ve set out strict protocols for operating onsite with our clients, their staff, drivers, technicians, etc.

 In blunt terms, if you’re not already thinking seriously about what this means you need to start now.